Team-Kujira/networks/mainnet/README.md

 --website="XXXXXXXX"
 ```

+If this is your first gentx and/or there is no account present, please reach out on discord to be added to the genesis file in advance

 ### Submit PR with Gentx

 1. Copy the contents of ${HOME}/.kujirad/config/gentx/gentx-XXXXXXXX.json.
 2. Fork https://github.com/Team-Kujira/networks
 3. Create a file gentx-{{VALIDATOR_NAME}}.json under the `networks/mainnet/gentx` folder in the forked repo, paste the copied text into the file.